AdobeDocs/deliverability-learn.en/help/additional-resources/acc-technical-recommendations.md

 ### One-Click List-Unsubscribe {#one-click-list-unsubscribe}

 With this method, clicking the **Unsubscribe** link directly unsubscribes the user, requiring only a single action to unsubscribe.

+Starting on June 1, 2024, major ISPs will be requiring senders to comply with **One-Click List-Unsubscribe**.

 To comply with this requirement, senders must: